wakedxy/pwsh-enum/README.md

 So here is a list of powershell commands for enumeration in Windows Active Directory environment.

-IMPORTANT : most of those commands are integrated to Active Directory module , you need to import it.
+IMPORTANT : most of those commands are integrated to Active Directory module , you need to import it first before using them.

 - Enumerate Domain Users
 ```text